silasfelinus/API_Filter/README.md

 # Usage

 # Matchmaker::CLI
-VARIABLES
 ## @matchmaker
-      Stores the matchmaker abject that handles the api interactions.
+      Stores the matchmaker object that handles the api interactions.

-PUBLIC METHODS
 ## call
       Initiates the matchmaker and walks the user through their first match Then calls the options_menu for further actions